ryardley/pdsl/README.md

 ## How it works

-This plugin parses p-expressions and repaces them with function calls:
+This plugin parses p-expressions and replaces them with function calls:

 #### Input